Noli de Castro: Broadcasting career

 He had been a staunch critic of almost all programs of President Benigno Aquino III, who has criticized former President Arroyo, de Castro's running mate in the 2004 elections.
-He has been known to fire tirades against Aquino throughout Aquino's presidency (which ended in May 2016).
+He has been known to fire tirades against Aquino throughout Aquino's presidency (which ended in June 2016).
 During the administration of President Rodrigo Duterte, however, he became meek as former President Arroyo had close ties with Duterte.
 De Castro has been criticized for perceived misogyny, homophobia and transphobia in live television.
 In 2018, he was being eyed by the Duterte administration for a possible return in politics under the new administration.
-De Castro supports the Philippine Drug War.
+De Castro supports the Philippine drug war.
 De Castro, along with Persida Acosta, amplified the possibility of Dengvaxia vaccination, which began during former President Aquino's term, as the cause of death of children in the Philippines.
 It was later proven by the World Health Organization and the Philippine Department of Health that Dengvaxia is safe and that the initial deaths of children were not connected with Dengvaxia.
 Various organizations have blamed de Castro and Acosta for their misinformation which led to the deaths of numerous Filipino youths due to a "vaccination scare campaign".

 On October 7, 2021, de Castro temporarily ended his broadcasting duties to run for senator in 2022.
 However, he shortly withdrew his candidacy for senator.
 On November 8, 2021, he returned to ABS-CBN and resumed as anchor for both TeleRadyo Balita and Kabayan on TeleRadyo and Kapamilya Channel.
 He also became the host of the new public affairs program KBYN: Kaagapay ng Bayan on Kapamilya Channel, TeleRadyo and A2Z; it aired until January 1, 2023.
-On January 9, 2023, he returned to TV Patrol for his third stint, joining Karen Davila, Bernadette Sembrano and Henry Omaga-Diaz (who ended his broadcasting duties for migrate to Canada and replaced by Alvin Elchico in 2024), coinciding with the celebration of the Feast of the Black Nazarene.
-In January 2025, he took a temporarily leave from ABS-CBN until February 3, 2025.
-He also left his DZMM radio program Kabayan indefinitely, primarily because of health concerns, which has restricted him to appearing on TV Patrol, although he has taken multiple leaves since then.
+On January 9, 2023, he returned to TV Patrol for his third stint, joining Karen Davila, Bernadette Sembrano and Henry Omaga-Diaz (later Alvin Elchico since September 2024), coinciding with the celebration of the Feast of the Black Nazarene.
+On December 19, 2024, he took a temporarily leave from ABS-CBN until February 3, 2025.
+He also left his DZMM radio program Kabayan indefinitely, primarily because of health concerns, which has restricted him to appearing on TV Patrol, although he has taken multiple temporary leaves since then.
 Danny Buenafe is serving as the temporary anchor in his absence.
+On November 7, 2025, he took another temporarily leave from ABS-CBN and DZMM due to health issues.